 No, new applications will not be accepted after the adoption is complete and the child has been brought home.

-We will only consider families with an income over $160,000 if we have spoken with the family and determined there are extenuating circumstances.
-Please do not apply without calling our Foundation to be certain that we are able to accept your application.
+We only consider families with an income over $150,000 if we have spoken with the family and determined there are extenuating circumstances.
+Please do not apply without first calling our Foundation.

 6. What are the credit requirements for applying for a loan?